-Periodic maintenance is the default procedure for AHRI standards, including those with ANS and/or NSC approval.
-Under Periodic maintenance a standard shall be republished either as a revision or reaffirmation, or withdrawn from publication, within five years of prior approval.
-AHRI standards may also be maintained under Continuous Maintenance when the entire standard or portions thereof need to be revised more frequently, or under Stabilized Maintenance when the entire standard is not likely to change over time.
-In the case when the AHRI standard also has ANSI and/or SCC approval appropriate filings to ANSI and/or SCC shall be made to place the standard in Continuous or Stabilized modes of maintenance.
+Periodic Maintenance is the default procedure for AHRI standards, including those with approval from ANS or NSC, or both.
+Under Periodic Maintenance a standard shall be republished either as a revision or reaffirmation, or withdrawn from publication, within five years of prior approval.
+AHRI standards may be maintained under Continuous Maintenance when the entire standard or portions thereof need to be revised more frequently, or under Stabilized Maintenance when the entire standard is not likely to change over time.
+In the case when the AHRI standard has ANSI or SCC approval, or both appropriate filings to ANSI or SCC, or both shall be made to place the standard in Continuous or Stabilized modes of maintenance.